 The two designers had the resources of Struminsky’s institute of the Impossibly Long Name, Myasischev’s bureau, TsAGI and the Air Force behind them.
 They worked separately – Struminsky in Novosibirsk, Myasishchev in Moscow – but the work went fast.
-By the end of 1970, another round of tests with MiG-21 was conducted, several possible designs were outlined and the work on models for wind tunnel testing was about to begin.
+By the end of 1970, another round of tests with the MiG-21 was conducted, several possible designs were outlined and the work on models for wind tunnel testing was about to begin.

 There were several proposals on the size of the aircraft, with weights between 20 and 165 tons.
 The one weighing 110 tons, with fuselage length of 39 meters and a wingspan of 25 meters, was developed the furthest and possibly considered as the most promising.
 For its wings, several configurations – including delta and a conventional one – were considered, as well as several engine placements: within the fuselage, under the wings, between the tail fins.
 The engineers mostly focused on the last one, but in order to implement it, they needed to have the engines themselves.

-Possibly the main reason why the prototype of M-25 – a combination of Struminsky’s “Theme 25” and Myasishchev’s “M” – was never built, was the lack of those engines.
+Possibly the main reason why the prototype of the M-25 – a combination of Struminsky’s “Theme 25” and Myasishchev’s “M” – was never built, was the lack of those engines.
 It was a usual problem for Soviet aircraft designers, exacerbated by the unique nature of the project.
-The desired Mach number M-25 had to reach for the maximum effect of its shockwave was 1.4, but the most powerful engine the bureau had at its disposal was the experimental Lyulka AL-21F, which did not work beyond Mach 1.15.
+The desired Mach number the M-25 had to reach for the maximum effect of its shockwave was 1.4, but the most powerful engine the bureau had at its disposal was the experimental Lyulka AL-21F, which did not work beyond Mach 1.15.
 There were proposals to use rocket boosters at the moment of the attack.
 That seemed reasonable, but did not help pushing the project through the bureaucracy it had encountered.

 Another thing Smirnov scolds in his article is the Soviet bureaucracy.
-He vividly describes difficulties faced by the engineers, the way Communist party tried to interfere with their activities, and the complaints some “herostrati” filed on them in hopes of being promoted.
-According to Smirnov, M-25, just as many other promising projects, was killed by the barely functioning system which gave power to incompetent and overly zealous officials.
-The work on M-25 was ended in 1972, after the party had got doubts about the real destructive capabilities of such a weapon and the engineers had been accused of just wasting money and time on useless research.
+He vividly describes difficulties faced by the engineers, the way the Communist party tried to interfere with their activities, and the complaints some “herostrati” filed on scientists in hopes of being promoted.
+According to Smirnov, the M-25, just as many other promising projects, was killed by the barely functioning system which gave power to incompetent and overly zealous officials.
+The work on the M-25 was ended in 1972, after the party had got doubts about the real destructive capabilities of such a weapon and the engineers had been accused of wasting money and time on useless research.

 A formation of two T-38s in supersonic flight, their sonic booms captured with schlieren photography technique (Image: NASA)

 Also, Smirnov theorizes that by flying several M-25s in formation their shock waves would resonate, increasing their effect greatly, which would render it capable of tearing off tanks turrets.
 Such a possibility seems far-fetched, as in 2019 NASA conducted the first supersonic formation flight experiments and the interaction between the shockwaves turned out to be much more complex.
-Smirnov admits that some ideas his team had in the late 60s were rather naive in retrospect and got disproven in later decades, but when it comes to the concept of ground attack with sonic boom, he stands firm.
+Smirnov admits that some ideas his team had in the late 60s were rather naive in retrospect and got disproven in later decades, but when it comes to the concept of ground attack with the sonic boom, he stands firm.

 There might be some merit to it.
 While the M-25 never materialized, there were other attempts to do something similar, albeit in a rather ad-hoc way.
 In the 1980s, a number of MiG-21s were sent to Afghanistan, both to conduct bombing missions and to have some fighters nearby just in case Pakistan would decide to provide active military support to the Mujahideen.
 There are multiple accounts of MiGs using “psychological warfare” by flying over Afghan positions at supersonic speeds, hoping to cause chaos amongst enemy combatants.